 In 1998, the California Water Code was amended to require entities who are requested by the State Water Board to obtain General Permit coverage, but that have a valid reason to not obtain General Permit coverage, to submit a Notice of Non-Applicability (NONA).
 (Cal Wat.
 Code, § 13399.30, subd. (a)(2)).

-The State Water Board considered allowing Entities to review United States Army Corp of Engineer approved Jurisdictional Determinations to evaluate, without a California licensed professional geologist, whether their facility location is within a basin and/or other physical location that is not hydrologically connected to waters of the United States.
+The State Water Board considered allowing Entities to review United States Army Corp of Engineer approved jurisdictional determinations to evaluate, without a California licensed professional geologist, whether their facility location is within a basin and/or other physical location that is not hydrologically connected to waters of the United States.
 The State Water Board believes that this process can be difficult in some cases.
 In addition, there may be areas of the state that are not hydrologically connected to waters of the United States for which there is not a corresponding United States Army Corps of Engineer approved Jurisdictional Determination.
-Therefore, all “No Discharge” Technical Reports must be signed (wet signature and license number) by a California licensed professional geologist.
+Therefore, all “No Discharge” Technical Reports must be signed (wet signature and license number) by a California licensed professional engineer or geologist.
 In addition, the discharger must obtain a concurrence letter from the Regional Water Board that has jurisdiction over the site location.

-3. Small Construction Erosivity Waiver
+I.K.3.
+Small Construction Erosivity Waiver

-The U.S. EPA’s Stormwater Phase II Final Rule provides the option for a Small Construction Rainfall Erosivity Waiver.
+The U.S. EPA’s Stormwater Phase II Final Rule provides the option for a Small Construction Rainfall Erosivity waiver.
 This waiver applies to construction sites between 1 and 5 acres and allows permitting authorities to waive those sites that do not have adverse water quality impacts.

-Projects that do not qualify for the Small Construction Rainfall Erosivity Waiver include:
+Projects that do not qualify for the Small Construction Rainfall Erosivity waiver include:

 Projects that are part of a larger common plan of development disturbing more than 5 acres; and/or,